SYED-RAFI-NAQVI/Linear-Regression-Form-Scratch/readme.md

 # step - 1 :

-Collect our data - to collect our data we use famous library NUMPY, so import numpy
+Collect our data - to collect our data we use famous library NUMPY, so Import numpy

 collect the data from data.csv which is comma seperated values

-The data is about the hours of study of students and the scores they got in exam
+The data is about the hours of study of students and the scores they got in exam.

 # step - 2 :